 Brianne Jarrett has a Master’s in Applied Behavior Analysis and continued to demonstrate her dedication to her patients by becoming a Board Certified Behavior Analyst in 2021.
 She has been working in the field of ABA for 11 years.
 Brianne enjoys seeing the progress of all the patients, and loves when parents express their happiness that their child generalized a skill at home.
 What really drives her is analyzing behavioral data before and after a behavior intervention plan is implemented and graphing the progress of each individual patient.

 Gloria Walker, MA, BCBA

-Kimberly Martin is a Behavioral Therapist at OPAT.
-She has 15 years of experience working with children and adults with autism, other developmental disorders, and behavioral challenges.
-She is passionate about helping people with autism achieve their true potential.
+Kimberly Martin is an Assistant Clinical Supervisor at OPAT.
+She has 19 years of experience working with children and adults with Autism, other developmental disorders, and behavioral challenges.
+She is passionate about helping people with Autism achieve their true potential.
 Her interests are caring for all of her pets, working out at the gym, reading, and hanging out with friends.

 Gaoia Yang, RBT

 One Piece at a Time Development Center, LLC ©2023